On the generalizability of artificial neural networks in spin models

-Considering the fact that both the ground states of the 3- and 4-state antiferromagnetic Potts models are highly degenerate, these results demonstrate the ability of the ANNs, which have only processed spin configurations of the antiferromagnetic square-lattice Ising model, in detecting orderedness and correctly describing the physics of these highly nontrivial and unseen models.
+Considering the fact that both the ground states of the 3- and 4-state antiferromagnetic Potts models are highly degenerate in a finite volume (infinitely degenerate in the continuum), these results demonstrate the ability of the ANNs, which have only processed spin configurations of the antiferromagnetic square-lattice Ising model with a two-fold degenerate ground state, in detecting orderedness and correctly describing the physics of these highly nontrivial and unseen models.